1. What is the Institutional Review Board (IRB)?

 17. So I’ve determined that my study requires IRB review, now what?
-Begin by reviewing the Step-by-Step Submission Page and requesting an IRBManger account.
-You will ultimately need to complete the required forms (Protocol Form) and templates (Consent Forms) and submit all relevant materials (survey instrument, interview questions, recruitment flyers, etc.) to the IRB via IRBManager.
+Begin by reviewing the Step-by-Step Submission Page.
+Create an I-Manager account, if you don’t already have one.
+To create an account, log in with your PantherID.
+An account will automatically be created.
+You will ultimately need to complete the IRB Application Form in I-Manager and create study documents (e.g., Consent Forms).
+Submit all relevant study materials (survey instrument, interview questions, recruitment flyers, consent forms, etc.) to the IRB via I-Manager.

 18. This study is being conducted at multiple sites, is IRB approval needed from them as well?
 If the PI of the study is (1) UWM faculty, student, or staff; and (2) the secondary institution(s) are “engaged” in research; and (3) the secondary institution(s) has an IRB, then IRB approval should be sought after by the PI from those institutions.
 If the secondary institution(s) do not have their own IRB, then an IRB Authorization Agreement may be required.
 Please contact the IRB office.

 Remember, other researchers who are collaborating (e.g., you are working with someone who is from another institution) with UWM may need IRB approval from their own institution depending on that institution’s policies.
 Research projects involving multiple IRBs may qualify for an inter-Institutional Authorization Agreement (IAA).
 This will allow one IRB to defer review and oversight to another IRB.
 Refer to the IRB Deferral request Forms page to view IAA request forms for several local institutions or call the IRB office to explore the possibility of an IAA with another institution.